msjimc/AgileStructure/guide/README.md

 #### Important note

-Since ONT data is very noisy the exact point of the break point may appear to vary by a few base pase between the reads, plus artefactual indels may also be present in the reads, consequently AgileStructure scans the beginning and ends of the indels, sorts them by position and then reports the median values in the reported variant.
-Using the median value rather than the average reduces the chance an artifactual indel unduly influences the annotation, but it is important that the individual indels are checked to make sure a 2nd indel is not disrupting the analysis.
+Since ONT data is very noisy the exact point of the break point may appear to vary by a number of base pairs between different reads, while artefactual indels may also be present in the reads.
+Consequently AgileStructure scans the beginning and ends of the indels, sorts them by position and then reports the median values in the reported variant.
+Using the median value rather than the average reduces the chance an artifactual indel unduly influences the annotation, but it is important that the individual indels are checked to make sure a 2nd indel is not somehow disrupting the annotation.

 #### Identifying insertions using the primary alignments CIGAR string

-To annotate an insert, select the reads containing variant of interest and select ```Variant determination``` > ```Use primary alignment's CIGAR string``` > ```Insertion``` (Figure Ca).
-This will cause a message box to appear, listing insertions over 10 bps and the read's name in the selected reads and the annotation of the variant.
+To annotate an insert, select the reads the containing variant of interest and select ```Variant determination``` > ```Use primary alignment's CIGAR string``` > ```Insertion``` (Figure Ca).
+This will display a message box, listing any insertions over 10 bps followed by the read's name and the annotation of the variant.

 ![Figure Ca](images/figureCa.jpg)